nodejs/node/doc/api/n-api.md

 get the object associated with the reference [`napi_get_reference_value`][] will return `NULL` for the returned `napi_value`.
-An attempt to call [`napi_reference_ref`][] for a reference whose object has been collected will result in an error.
+An attempt to call [`napi_reference_ref`][] for a reference whose object has been collected results in an error.

 References must be deleted once they are no longer required by the addon.
-When a reference is deleted it will no longer prevent the corresponding object from being collected.
-Failure to delete a persistent reference will result in a 'memory leak' with both the native memory for the persistent reference and the corresponding object on the heap being retained forever.
+When a reference is deleted, it will no longer prevent the corresponding object from being collected.
+Failure to delete a persistent reference results in a 'memory leak' with both the native memory for the persistent reference and the corresponding object on the heap being retained forever.